Where Intellect, Culture, and Career Opportunities Converge

 Fordham students regularly win prestigious scholarships and fellowships—Fulbright, Gates-Cambridge, Goldwater, Truman, and National Science Foundation, to name a few.
 In 2015–2016 students received more than 125 national or international awards to support scholarship, creative work, and professional experience at the highest level of achievement.
 The Campion Institute for the Advancement of Intellectual Excellence, also known as the Office for Prestigious Fellowships, is designed to shepherd students through the process.

 Fordham draws students from around the globe who want to live and learn while immersed in the diversity and opportunity of a world capital.
 Benefiting from an extensive internship program, students can choose from more than 2,600 opportunities in business, communications, education, government, health care, biomedical research, law, the arts, and other fields.

 New York City not only provides unparalleled internship and career advantages, but also a never-ending list of things to see and do, from Broadway theatre, museums, and music to major league sports or a bike ride through Central Park.

 Two distinct locations

-More than 160 student organizations offer a remarkable range of activities.
+More than 180 student organizations offer a remarkable range of activities.
 Student life programming also capitalizes on the resources of New York City and a mosaic of cultural experiences.
 An extensive athletics program includes 23 varsity sports and a range of club and intramural sports.
-Reflecting the values-centered education that is a Fordham hallmark, more than 4,000 students engage in community service each year, locally and in distant corners of the world.
+Reflecting the values-centered education that is a Fordham hallmark, students engage in approximately one million hours of service each year, locally and in distant corners of the world.